City of Morristown Stormwater Program

 Opportunities for Public Involvement

 Keep Morristown-Hamblen Beautiful partners with the City to provide education and involvement opportunities.
-Check their website often for updates on programs and ways you can help the City keep your creeks clean.
+Check their website often for updates on programs and ways you can help the City keep your lake and streams clean.

 Links to some frequently accessed information are provided below.
 Much more information about the City’s Stormwater Program and requirements for development is located below the links.